blakemontiegel/Bitbucket-SonarQubeProjectCleaner/README.md

 ## 4. Installing the Plugin in Bitbucket

 Once the JAR file is created, you can install it into Bitbucket.
-(For Bitbucket version 8.9.10 and later uploading plugins is disable by default so we must enable it if it hasn't been already)
+(For Bitbucket version 8.9.10 and later uploading plugins is disabled by default so we must enable it if it hasn't been already)

 -   **Enable Plugin Upload (Can be skipped for versions 8.9.9 and earlier):**
     1. Open or create the `bitbucket.properties` file located in the servers file system at `/var/atlassian/application-data/bitbucket/shared/`